-I enjoyed the point and click puzzle game nature of the game.
-I found a few of the puzzles required me to have to do some real thinking, especially the triangle puzzle.
+I enjoyed the point-and-click puzzle game nature of the game.
+I found that a few of the puzzles required me to have to do some real thinking, especially the triangle puzzle.

 If the developers address a few of the issues brought up above, this game could become a very good game and worth paying full price for.

 “…this game has cat pictures, lots of them.
 Awesome.”

 Cannot skip the credits.
 It’s 2020, we should be allowed to do that now.

 The facial animations are lacking.
 They tend to lack expressiveness and often feel mistimed (i.e. smiling before it makes sense).
 I don’t like to nitpick, but this was my experience.